david-nagy/david-nagy.github.io/index.md

-I am a graduate student at [Gergo Orban](https://scholar.google.com/citations?user=1JeMZad2LKcC)'s lab, also affiliated with the [Center for Cognitive Computation](https://ccc.ceu.edu) at CEU.
-I've previously been on an internship at [Chris Summerfield](https://scholar.google.com/citations?user=ymlcN9AAAAAJ)'s lab at the University of Oxford and done undergraduate research at the Institute of Experimental Medicine under [Szabolcs Káli](https://scholar.google.com/citations?user=8gykEqQAAAAJ).
-My research interest is in normative models of learning and memory in humans and in machine learning.
+I'm a postdoc co-supervised by [Charley Wu](https://hmc-lab.com/) and [Peter Dayan](https://www.mpg.de/12309370/biological-cybernetics-dayan) at the University of Tübingen and the Max Planck Institute for Biological Cybernetics.
+I pursued my PhD in [Gergo Orban](https://scholar.google.com/citations?user=1JeMZad2LKcC)'s lab at the Wigner Research Centre, during which I also interned at [Chris Summerfield](https://scholar.google.com/citations?user=ymlcN9AAAAAJ)'s lab at the University of Oxford.
+During my undergraduate studies, I worked with [Szabolcs Káli](https://scholar.google.com/citations?user=8gykEqQAAAAJ) at the Institute of Experimental Medicine.

+My primary research interest is in normative models of learning and memory in both humans and machines.
+I’m interested in understanding how the brain abstracts observations into compact internal models that facilitate efficient behavior despite operating under severe resource constraints.
+My research revolves around normative approaches to learning and memory, utilising computational models.